mach-kernel/xpenz/README.md

 - implement email alert to manager when expense filed
 - implement notifications when your expense got reimbursed or rejected
 - implement submit expense by Twilio MMS
+- create Organization collection with access token of dwolla account to pay from.
+Employees have an Organization ID, and accountants and managers can only interact with employees of their organization
+- auth using Google instead of Dwolla.
+Only accountants need Dwolla -- let them connect their account.